 P19 Replacement Theology

 P20..
 Facts Jews - Bible

 P22 CALL TO ACTION

 The term Judeo-Christian is not a Biblical term and is not found anywhere in the God's Word, The Bible.

-Many people use the term Judeo-Christian only to signify that Christianity, and the current religion of Judaism, have many common moral values.
-Even though that may be true, Christians still must not join the two names together, since that same argument could also be used to join Christianity to many of the cults, or even Islam.
+Many people use the term Judeo-Christian only to signify that Christianity and Judaism, both old and current Judaism, have many common moral values.
+Even though that is true, Christians still must not join the two names together, since that same moral argument could also be used to join Christianity to many of the cults, or even Islam.
 Therefore, would Christians ever accept the name, or use the term, "Islamo-Christian," "Mormon-Christian," or any other hyphenated non Christian name?

 Christianity did not grow out of the Biblical religion called Judaism, that was based on ancestral traditions (Gal 1:14), and the doctrines of men (Mat 15:9).
 Moreover, as the apostle Paul stated; he, (and others) with the blessings of, and under the authority of the Jewish leaders, and what the Bible calls Judaism, persecuted the Church and tried to destroy it (Gal 1:13).
 Judaism, at the time of Christ, was an antichrist religion (1 John 2:22 & 1 John 4:3) denying Jesus as the Messiah and trying to destroy Christianity.......and the antichrist definition still still applies to the religion called Judaism today.